 “Law is not some monolithic set of rules that is impermeable to change, as its detractors sometimes suggest; on the contrary, the law is, and must be, dynamic.
 It must always quickly adapt and respond to changes in human behaviour and changes in commercial life,” the AG stated.

-He said that the profession that the newly qualified solicitors were joining was “unrecognisably different” from that of their parents’ generation.
+He said that the profession the newly qualified solicitors were joining was “unrecognisably different” from that of their parents’ generation.

 “To be a solicitor is a hallmark of academic excellence, strategic judgment, and personal integrity,” he said.